Werekracken/tome-more1hstaves/readme.md

 ## Changelog

-v1.0.0
-Initial release
+- v1.0.0 Initial release

-v1.0.1
-Changed the new 1H staves proc bonus from 2.5 (which is normal for 2H staves) to 1.2 (which is normal for 1H staves).
+- v1.0.1 Changed the new 1H staves proc bonus from 2.5 (which is normal for 2H staves) to 1.2 (which is normal for 1H staves).
+- v1.0.2 Took a few egos out because when the higher level/rarity staves are created they randomly get egos and if any ego is a 1H then the staff is 1H, meaning that too many of the higher level/rarity staves were 1H.
+Fewer 1H egos means lower chances of a 1H ego so it should be more balanced now.